Company – Active

 Website | https://home.kepco.co.kr/kepco/EN/main.do |

 KEPCO (Korea Electric Power Corporation), founded in 1898, is the largest electric utility in South Korea, responsible for 93% of South Korea's electricity generation.
-Together with its affiliates and subsidiaries, KEPCO has an installed capacity of 82.5GW, of which 32.5GW (39.5%) is coal and 17.5 (21.2%) is LNG.
-KEPCO owns or co-owns several power generating (including coal) operations overseas, including in Mexico, the Philippines, Saudi Arabia and Jordan.
-It is planning to expand its operations in South Korea, Botswana, China, Japan, Vietnam, Swaziland, South Africa and Russia.
+Together with its affiliates and subsidiaries, KEPCO has an installed capacity of 82.5GW, of which 39.5% is coal and 21% is LNG.
+KEPCO owns or co-owns several power generating operations overseas, including in Mexico, the Philippines, Saudi Arabia and Jordan.

 Impact on human rights and communities

-Greenpeace reported on health issues attributed to coal use in the Philippines, one of the many countries in which KEPCO is active.
-The report explicitly references devastating health impacts in the island and city of Cebu, where KEPCO has a 60% stake in the coal-fired Cebu power complex.
-The report concluded that the, from just three existing coal power plants at the time of the study in the Philippines (of which Cebu was one), there were an estimated 960 premature deaths each year due to stroke, ischemic heart disease and other cardiovascular and respiratory diseases.
-This number would rise to 2410 in the event of eight more plants in the pipeline being constructed.
-The report estimated that the total annual emissions of the Cebu power complex (also called the Naga power station) releases significant annual emissions of harmful substances, including 5,040 t/a (tonnes per year) of sulfur dioxide, 3,635 t/a of nitrous oxide, and 401 t/a of particulate matter less than 10µm.
+A Greenpeace report on health issues attributed to coal use in the Philippines, one of the many countries in which KEPCO is active, describes devastating health impacts of the coal-fired Cebu power complex (also called the Naga power station).
+KEPCO has a 60% stake in the complex.
+The report concluded that Cebu was one of three power stations collectively responsible for an estimated 960 premature deaths each year due to stroke, ischemic heart disease and other cardiovascular and respiratory diseases.
+This number would rise to 2,410 deaths each year if eight more plants in the pipeline at the time of the report were to operate as planned.
+The report estimated that the total annual emissions of the Cebu power complex include 5,040 tonnes of sulphur dioxide per year, 3,635 tonnes of nitrous oxide, and 401 tonnes of particulate matter.

-This figures above of premature deaths and severe health impacts are ultimately related to just one of the major coal projects that KEPCO develops.
-Other major KEPCO coal projects are Java 9&10 in Indonesia (ten times larger than Cebu by capacity) and Nghi Son and Vung Ang II in Vietnam (10 and 25 times larger, respectively).
+These figures relate to just one of KEPCO’s major coal projects.
+Other major KEPCO coal projects are Java 9 & 10 in Indonesia (ten times larger than Cebu by capacity) and Nghi Son and Vung Ang II in Vietnam (10 and 25 times larger, respectively).
+Java 9 & 10 is expected to cause 4,700 deaths over its lifetime.
+Further details on the health impacts of these projects is available on their respective BankTrack profiles.

 Impact on climate

-KEPCO's coal projects are major sources of all of the emissions associated with coal power projects, including sulfur dioxide (SO2), which contributes to acid rain and respiratory illnesses, nitrogen oxides (NOx), which contribute to smog and respiratory illnesses, particulates, which contribute to smog, haze, and respiratory illnesses and lung diseases, carbon dioxide (CO2), which is the primary greenhouse gas produced from fossil fuels (coal, oil, and natural gas), mercury and other heavy metals, which have been linked to both neurological and developmental damage in humans and other animals, and fly ash and bottom ash, which are residues created when coal is burned at power plants.
+Like all coal-fired power stations, KEPCO's coal projects emit sulphur dioxide (SO2), which contributes to acid rain and respiratory illnesses; nitrogen oxides (NOx), which contribute to smog and respiratory illnesses; particulates, which contribute to smog, haze, and respiratory illnesses and lung diseases; carbon dioxide (CO2), which is the primary greenhouse gas produced from fossil fuels (coal, oil, and natural gas); mercury and other heavy metals, which have been linked to both neurological and developmental damage in humans and other animals; and fly ash and bottom ash, which are residues created when coal is burned at power plants.